 Cementitious grout comes in two types namely sanded grout and unsanded grout.
 Let’s take a look at the differences between these two varieties:

 * Sanded grout – A type of cementitious grout that includes fairly large sand particles which contribute to its gritty look and feel.
 Sanded grout is generally recommended for grout seams that are 1/8 inch wide or more as the sand provides extra bonding power to help prevent cracking.
 Care is needed when using sanded grouts on highly polished tiles as the sand particles are abrasive and can scratch the surfaces easily.
 This is grouting that should best be left to the professionals.

 * Unsanded grout – This type of cementitious grout is smoother in texture since it contains mineral particles that have no noticeable grit.
 Unsanded grout is often used in grout seams that are 1/16 to 1/8 inch wide.
-Anything more than that and unsanded grout may crack due to the insufficient binding power compared to sanded grout.
+Anything more than that and unsanded grout may crack due to insufficient binding power compared to sanded grout.

 Cementitious grout is by far the most popular grout type and can be used virtually on any tile project. that tile is installed.
 When it comes to maintenance, cementitious grout needs to be sealed with a penetrating sealer once every two years to keep them waterproof and stain-free.